markpeletier/fet-open-promane-2015/guide.md

 else's file) to create the files that "belong" to you.
 Either add them online or send them directly to Pierre by email.

+*Summary:* take care of the files that are specific to you or your site and coordinate with Christian for the body of the project.

+### Output

+The pdf files from the proposal are `draft.pdf` and `final.pdf`.
+The former contains the instructions from the original template file and work annotations made by using the `draft` LaTeX environment. `final.pdf` is a cleaned out version that is appropriate for submission.

+Several items (Gantt charts for instance) are generated automatically by the LaTeX package.
+This is a very useful feature to avoid unnecessary work.

 It is impossible to compile the files directly because the reliance on the local version of `LaTeX-proposal`.
 Solutions to that problem:
 - Use the provided makefile and run `make -B draft` and `make -B final`.